 - engaging with the federal government on imaging and bioengineering research priorities

-- enhancing training opportunities for early career investigators to interact with NIH and advocate with their congressional delegation
+- creating opportunities for early career investigators to interact with NIH and advocate with their congressional delegation

 - emphasizing the impact of imaging research on patient care

 The Academy has also created the Coalition for Imaging and Bioengineering Research (CIBR).
-CIBR to foster conversation, collaboration, and advocacy opportunities among other important stakeholders in the imaging research community: imaging manufacturers, patient advocacy groups, academic departments and imaging societies.
-Join CIBR and participate in our renewed effort to strengthen our advocacy efforts and define areas of interest that can help promote the impact of imaging research.
-Together, we can help ensure that the congressional appropriations continue to support in research at the NIH and all the federal agencies that support imaging.
+CIBR to foster conversation, collaboration and advocacy opportunities among other important stakeholders in the imaging research community: imaging manufacturers, patient advocacy groups, academic departments and imaging societies.
+Join CIBR and participate in our continued effort to strengthen our advocacy and define areas of interest that can help promote the impact of imaging research.
+Together, we can help ensure that congressional appropriations continue to support in research at the NIH and all the federal agencies that support imaging.

 If you have questions email Emily Townley.